 13. Miniature Dry Erase Board and Dry Erase Markers

-The kids can use this for so many things.
-Free drawing, hang man, tic-tac-toe, dots, make their own mazes for siblings to solve, practicing math facts, the list goes on and on.
-This dry erase board comes with a marker and eraser and is the perfect size for travel.
+The kids can use this for so many fun things and even create their own car travel games.
+Free drawing, hangman, tic tac toe, dots, making mazes for siblings to solve, practicing math facts, the list goes on and on.
+This dry-erase board comes with a marker and eraser and is the perfect size for travel.

 14. Travel Magnet Chess or Battleship